scrudgey/DJ2020/clearsighter.md

 * floorstates must be nested under roof zones
 * handle dynamic sprites
 * separate the time updates between dynamic and static

-handle floor transitions
+* handle floor transitions
-    clearly we must detect when the player is in a buffer zone between floors and then change visibility accordingly interloper logic will have to change: don't handle things as above in interloper. only handle those things on the grid floor, and as interloper only.
+    * clearly we must detect when the player is in a buffer zone between floors and then change visibility accordingly
+    * interloper logic will have to change: don't handle things as above in interloper.
+        * only handle those things on the grid floor, and as interloper only.

+figure out why the floor has that final invisible region

 handle world levels
     culling data should be tied to scene perhaps

 optimization: somehow remove points with no culling data?
     do not return these from the grid search